husarion/panther_ros/panther_manager/README.md

   - `ip` [*string*, default: **None**]: IP of a host to shutdown over SSH.
   - `ping_for_success` [*bool*, default: **true**]: ping host until it is not available or timeout is reached.
   - `port` [*string*, default: **22**]: SSH communication port.
   - `timeout` [*string*, default: **5.0**]: time in **[s]** to wait for the host to shutdown.
-The built-in computer will turn off after all computers are shutdown or reached timeout.
+The Built-in Computer will turn off after all computers are shutdown or reached timeout.
 Keep in mind that hardware will cut power off after a given time after pressing the power button.
 Refer to the hardware manual for more information.
   - `username` [*string*, default: **None**]: username used to log in to over SSH.

 [//]: # (ROS_API_NODE_PARAMETERS_END)